 Our name, Whippoorwill Acoustics, was inspired by The Whippoorwill Song and is a tribute to the Grande Dame of the autoharp, Patsy Stoneman, who passed away in the summer of 2015.
 It was one of Patsy's signature songs, which we enjoyed hearing each time we had the privilege of seeing her perform at the Mountain Laurel Autoharp Gathering.

 In the shop

 Joining an autoharp back with a shooter board.
 A tight joint is key to keeping the seam from opening up.

 You can never have too many clamps.

 Ready for light sanding, wearing the protective gear recommended by lawyers from the sandpaper manufacturer.

 There is plenty of information out there about how to build a good musical instrument.
 However, nobody really understands why some instruments have exceptionally good sound while seemingly identical instruments are only average.
 Or maybe they do and are not telling.
 Our instruments are based on the work and the knowledge of my predecessors and colleagues, who have been more than generous with their advice, supplemented by results from on-going experiments in our acoustics lab.

 The acoustical properties of every piece of wood are different, even for two pieces of the same size from the same tree.
-The top, back, and completed body of each Whippoorwill Acoustics autoharp are tested in the acoustics lab so that each can be tailored to get consistently good sound, dynamic range, and note separation.
+The top and back of each Whippoorwill Acoustics autoharp are tested in the acoustics lab so that the bracing and soundhole position can be tailored to get consistently good sound, dynamic range, and note separation.